arnold-hendrix/arnold-hendrix/README.md

 - Arnold Masanga.
 - Full-stack developer.
-- Java, Python, C#, and Typescript.
+- I code in Java, Python, C#, and Typescript.
 - I am also interested in IoT and Machine Learning.
 - 📫 You can reach me @: masaar01@luther.edu.